 2013 Men’s Hong Kong Open Semi-Final: Nick Matthew v Gregory Gaultier

-Matthew and Gaultier have contested a series of punishing matches over the years and this semi-final clash was up there with the very best.
+Matthew and Gaultier have contested a series of punishing matches over the past 14 years and this gargantuan semi-final clash was up there with the very best.

-The lead changed hands multiple times in a phenomenal battle of wits as ‘The Wolf’ and the ‘French General’ faced off for a place against Borja Golan in the showpiece final.
+The lead changed hands multiple times in a phenomenal battle of wits as ‘The Wolf’ and the ‘French General’ faced off for a place against Borja Golan in the showpiece finale.

 The PSA World Tour's biggest-ever season is just around the corner with more than 450 live games on SQUASHTV.
 To celebrate we’re offering you a great deal – 50% off your first three months’ SQUASHTV subscription.
 Just use code 50for3 FINDOUTMORE